droberson/rtfm/interaction.md

 - [21 / FTP](#ftp)
 - [22 / SSH](#ssh)
 - [23 / Telnet](#telnet)
+- [1433 / MS-SQL)(#ms-sql)

 ## UDP

 - [161 / SNMP](#snmp)

+## Simple TCP/IP Services
+Windows comes with a feature called "Simple TCP/IP Services" which includes an echo, discard, character generator, quote of the day, and daytime service.
+This is mostly for testing network connectivity and serve no real purpose beyond testing from what I can tell.

 ## Echo
 - _nc host_here 7_